alexvea/KB/README.md

 In this project, we are putting ourself in place of a customer care engineer, but will need the help of leadtech customer care, technical success manager and developpers.

+Any information in these data sources can be used to create a KB:

+1)Zendesk solved cases:

+2)Slack channels:

+3)Confluence and Jira:

+4)External sources (google, official documentation, Stackoverflow)

 ## KB Template/example :
 ---
 ###### Begin of template